WorldHealthOrganization/open-source-communication-channel/docs/guidance/building_community_intro.md

 ✔ A [README](sample_readme.md) that provides a clear overview of the project, what it does, and its various components

-✔ A Community [CODE_OF_CONDUCT](../../CODE_OF_CONDUCT.md) that clearly outlines the dos and don'ts of building a friendly and inclusive community
+✔ A community [CODE_OF_CONDUCT](../../CODE_OF_CONDUCT.md) that clearly outlines the dos and don'ts of building a friendly and inclusive community

 > ℹ **Reference:** [Contributor Covenant](https://www.contributor-covenant.org/)